binghe/MCL/README.md

 ## For MCL Developers

+0. A PowerPC/Mac seems required for full rebuild of MCL source code
 1. It's recommended that all new changes were done in form of patches;
 2. All patches should be put in the "rmcl/Patches" directory with meaningful filenames.